 - 1.3 GHz or faster processor (x86 compatible) or ARM processor, Microsoft SQ1 or better. - 512 MB RAM (Recommended: 1 GB RAM or greater). - 2G of available hard drive space. - 1024768 screen resolution. - Supports 4K and other high-resolution displays.

 ♦ How to Install

 The installer format of Foxit PDF Editor can be EXE or MSI.
-Please download the installer to your computer, and then do the following (Take Foxit PDF Editor Pro for example):
+Please download the installer to your computer, and then do the following (Taking the EXE installer of Foxit PDF Editor as an example):